 Playing it safe with the latest release of the traditional workforce management systems is one option, granted it’s the same approach center leaders have been betting on for a decade now.
 Not much has changed given the benefits of WFM are maxed out, and the return on investment is stagnant.

 WHY NOT TRY LOW-RISK AND HIGH RETURN?

 Modern enterprise contact centers are turning to intraday automation to gain a high ROI on par with digital solutions but with far less risk.
 Automation supports the various ways customers want to reach the contact center with the added ability to solve challenges as they arise.
-This advanced real-time capability is essential in the dynamic contact center environment, and is being leveraged by a growing number of organizations that intend on taking operations to the next level.
+This advanced real-time capability is essential in the dynamic contact center environment and is being leveraged by a growing number of organizations that intend to take operations to the next level.

-As the only high ROI and low risk route, automation is the best way to reduce costs, engage employees, and keep your customers happy.
-With intraday automation as the foundation, contact centers are realizing significant and increasing value by impacting each of four key productivity drivers.
+As the only high ROI and low-risk route, automation is the best way to reduce call center costs, engage employees, and keep your customers happy.
+With intraday automation as the foundation, contact centers are realizing significant and increasing value by impacting each of the four key productivity drivers.
 To illustrate the variety of proven cost reduction and agent engagement use cases, the formula for agent staffing (i.e. budget) requirements is broken down by each contact center cost driver:

 Volume * Handle Time (Average) / Availability / Occupancy

 Volume = Number of incoming customer contacts / inquiries

 Handle Time = Time it takes to handle the call (including hold time, talk time, and after-call work).